3C277.1 e-MERLIN workshop: Part 1 - Calibration

 versionname='pre_quack')

-If the parameters are set correctly, then we should have a backup named pre_quack in the all_avg.ms.flagversions file.
-You can check that it exists by running flagmanager again using mode='list' instead.
+If the parameters are set correctly, we should have a backup named pre_quack in the all_avg.ms.flagversions file.
+You can verify its existence by running flagmanager again with mode='list' instead.

-Next, we need to actually do the quacking or flagging of these channels.
-We use the CASA task flagdata to do this along with the special mode called quack.
-Fill in the flagdata parameters, inserting the time that the antennas were off source that we found earlier.
+Next, we need to perform the quacking or flagging of these channels.
+We use the CASA task flagdata for this, along with a special mode called quack.
+Fill in the flagdata parameters by inserting the time that the antennas were off source, which we determined earlier.

 # Flag first 40 s of each scan for all sources